Introduction to beanstalk-clj

 ("default")

-You can’t watch zero tubes.
+nilYou can’t watch zero tubes.
 So if you try to ignore the last tube you are watching, this is silently ignored.

 To recap: each beanstalkd client manages two separate concerns: which tube newly created jobs are put into, and which tube(s) jobs are reserved from.
 Accordingly, there are two separate sets of functions for these concerns:

-Note that these concerns are fully orthogonal: for example, when you use
+Note that these concerns are fully orthogonal: for example, when you use a

-tube, it is not automatically watch
+tube, it is not automatically watched.
+Neither does watching a tube affect

-the tube you are using
+the tube you are using.

 Statistics